-I’ve been a high school English teacher since 1980.
+I’ve became a high school English teacher since 1980.
 My first job was at a small school (about 140 students in grades 9-12) in central Iowa.
 Then we moved to suburban Dallas, Texas for a couple of years.
-We returned to the midwest in 1987, and I’ve been a teacher at William Fremd High School in Palatine, Illinois since then, serving as the school’s fourth English department chair from 2001-2007.
+We returned to the midwest in 1987, and I was a teacher at William Fremd High School in Palatine, Illinois until my retirement in 2014, serving as the school’s fourth English department chair from 2001-2007.
+I am currently an adjunct writing instructor at William Rainey Harper College in Palatine, Illinois.

 Thanks for looking at this blog.
 Your comments and questions are always welcome.